Definable maximal discrete sets in forcing extensions: Introduction

+We want to thank the anonymous referee for pointing out that a stronger result is already established by well-known methods: In any model of CH and for any reasonable forcing notion $\bP$ which does not add dominating reals one can construct an infinite $\bP$-\emph{indestructible} mad family (see, e.g., \cite{hrusak,brendle}).
+In $L$, one can check that one can further demand that the indestructible family be $\Pi^1_1$.
+Fact~\ref{f.mad} follows, letting $\bP$ be Sacks or Miller forcing.

-{\bf (C)} The paper is organized as follows: In \S \ref{s.indesctructible} we show there can be no indestructible $\Sigma^1_2$ mof in $L[a]$.
+{\bf (C)} The paper is organized as follows: In \S \ref{s.indesctructible} we show there can be no indestructible $\Sigma^1_2[a]$ mof in $L[a]$.
 In \S \ref{s.delta^1_2}, after we review some well-known facts about Sacks and Miller forcing, we prove a slightly more general version of Theorem \ref{t.discrete}.
 We also list some general properties of forcings which allow the proof to go through.
 In \S \ref{s.mof}, we apply this to mofs and show that if there is a $\Sigma^1_2$ mof, there is a $\Pi^1_1$ mof. \S \ref{s.mathias} presents an argument that a Mathias real over $L[a]$ rules out the existence of a $\Sigma^1_2[a]$ mof.
 Using the same ideas, we sketch a new proof that there is no analytic mof.
 We close in \S \ref{s.questions} with open questions.

 {\it Acknowledgements}.
 We would like to thank Stevo Todor\v{c}evi\'c for making us aware of the analogue of Galvin's theorem for Miller forcing, which we use in the proof of Corollary \ref{c.Galvin}.
+Further, we would like to thank the anonymous referee for their diligent corrections and many insightful suggestions.

-The authors gratefully acknowledge the generous support from Sapere Aude grant no. 10-082689/FNU from Denmark's Natural Sciences Research Council.
+The authors gratefully acknowledge the generous support from Sapere Aude grant no.\ 10-082689/FNU from Denmark's Natural Sciences Research Council.